kj3moraes/Cryptography/README.md

 # Cryptography

-This repository contains the codes for all known ciphers and a few hashing algorithms.
-This is updated every week to ensure that the codes are the most efficient and up-to-date.
+This repository contains the codes for several known ciphers and a few hashing algorithms.
+The codes for the ciphers are in Java.
+Another repostiory of those codes in Python will be uploaded soon.
+Every code has its own documentation to explain its workings to the reader.
+It also provides some historical context as well as the modern relevance of the cipher it describes.
 The entire list of ciphers is as below.

 ### Simple Ciphers
    * Caesar Cipher